BottleRocketStudios/iOS-SessionTools/README.md

 pod 'SessionTools/Base'
 ```

-## <a name="keychainDiscussion"></a>Keychain Discussion
+## Keychain Discussion

-In the past, the keychain keys you add from your app persists across installs.
+In the past, the keychain data you add from your app persists across installs.
 While this is still the case, we can't guarantee this will remain the case in future versions.
 [This post](https://forums.developer.apple.com/thread/36442#112814) summarizes that fact.
-In iOS 10.3 Beta 2, Apple added a feature to remove all application keychain keys on uninstall, but reverted when it caused issues with existing apps.
+In iOS 10.3 Beta 2, Apple added a feature to remove all application keychain data on uninstall, but reverted when it caused issues with existing apps.
 When/if Apple formalizes the behavoir, we will formalize here as well.

 ## Contributing